Darren Harriott: Early life

 Harriott was born to parents Patrick and Paulette, and grew up in Oldbury, near Birmingham in the West Midlands.
-His father was a drug dealer who was incarcerated throughout Harriott's childhood.
+His father was a drug dealer who was incarcerated during Harriott's childhood.
 He died by suicide while Harriott was still a child.

 Career

 Harriott moved to London at the age of 26 to pursue a career in comedy.
 He worked as a security guard at venues including the Hammersmith Apollo to finance his early years.

-Harriott has toured the UK with his shows "Visceral" and "Good Heart Yute," and regularly appears at comedy clubs across the country.
-His stand-up shows became the basis for his BBC Radio 4 series Darren Harriott’s Black Label.
+Harriott has toured the UK with his shows Visceral and Good Heart Yute, and regularly appears at comedy clubs across the country.
+His stand-up shows became the basis for his BBC Radio 4 series Darren Harriott's Black Label.

-Harriott has appeared on multiple television shows such as Live at the Apollo, The Last Leg, Ghost Bus Tours, Hey Tracey, Comedy Games Night, 8 Out of 10 Cats, The Apprentice: You’re Fired!, Great British Bake Off: An Extra Slice, Catchpoint for Sport Relief, University Challenge for Comic Relief, CelebAbility, The Stand Up Sketch Show, Jon Richardson: Ultimate Worrier, Celebrity Mastermind, Pointless Celebrities, Dave Gorman: Terms and Conditions Apply, Dave’s Comedian’s Against Living Miserably, Comedy Central Live, Roast Battle, Mock the Week, Comedy Central at the Comedy Store, Hypothetical, Russell Howard’s Stand Up Central, Don't Hate the Playaz, Love Island, and The Comedy Bus.
+Harriott has appeared on multiple television shows such as Live at the Apollo, The Last Leg, Ghost Bus Tours, Hey Tracey!, Comedy Games Night, 8 Out of 10 Cats, The Apprentice: You're Fired!, The Great British Bake Off: An Extra Slice, Catchpoint for Sport Relief, University Challenge for Comic Relief, CelebAbility, The Stand Up Sketch Show, Jon Richardson: Ultimate Worrier, Celebrity Mastermind, Pointless Celebrities, Dave Gorman: Terms and Conditions Apply, Dave's Comedy Against Living Miserably, Comedy Central Live, Roast Battle, Mock the Week, Comedy Central at the Comedy Store, Hypothetical, Russell Howard's Stand Up Central, Don't Hate the Playaz, Love Island, and The Comedy Bus.

 On radio he has hosted Newsjack Unplugged, Comedy of the Week for BBC Radio 4 and the BBC Radio 4 Summer Festival.
 Radio appearances include BBC Radio 4 shows Best of the Fest and The Now Show, and BBC Radio 5 Live comedy sports panel show Fighting Talk.

 He appeared on Dave's Campaign Against Living Miserably, where he discussed his father's incarceration and death.